- Visual Studies explore the meanings, practices, and processes of looking and imaging across historical periods and diverse cultures.

 - Visual Studies is inclusive and broad-ranging both in its methods and approaches and in its objects of inquiry, which include digital technologies, photography, film, painting, exhibition histories, television, performance, sculpture, video, sound, the built environment, and popular culture.

-- UCI offers one of the premier graduate interdisciplinary programs worldwide, with core faculty from Art History and Film & Media Studies.
+- UCI offers one of the premier graduate interdisciplinary programs worldwide, with core faculty from the departments of Art History, Film & Media Studies and the department of Informatics at Donald Bren School of Information & Computer Sciences.

 What Sets Us Apart?